 This Prospectus concisely provides information that you should know about the Fund before investing.
 You are advised to read this Prospectus carefully and to retain it for future reference.
-Additional information about the Fund, including the Fund's statement of additional information (the "SAI"), dated June 13, 2025, has been filed with the SEC.
+Additional information about the Fund, including the Fund's statement of additional information (the "SAI"), dated June 13, 2025, as it may be further amended or supplemented from time to time, has been filed with the SEC.
 You may request a free copy of this Prospectus, the SAI, annual and semi-annual reports, and other information about the Fund, and make inquiries without charge by writing to the Fund, c/o AMG Funds LLC, 1 (800) 548-4539 or 680 Washington Boulevard, Suite 500, Stamford, CT 06901.
 The SAI is incorporated by reference into this Prospectus in its entirety.
 You may also obtain copies of the SAI, and the annual and semi-annual reports of the Fund, as well as other information about the Fund on the SEC's website (sec.gov).
 The address of the SEC's internet site is provided solely for the information of prospective investors and is not intended to be an active link.